-In support of our target combined RBC ratio between 400% and 450% in normal market conditions, we expect to continue to maintain a capital and exposure risk management program that targets total assets supporting our variable annuity contracts at or above the average of the worst two percent of a set of capital market scenarios over the life of the contracts ("CTE98") level in normal market conditions.
+In support of our target combined risk-based capital ("RBC") ratio between 400% and 450% in normal market conditions, we expect to continue to maintain a capital and exposure risk management program that targets total assets supporting our variable annuity contracts at or above the average of the worst two percent of a set of capital markets scenarios over the life of the contracts ("CTE98") level in normal market conditions.
 We refer to our target level of assets as our Variable Annuity Target Funding Level.
-While total assets supporting our variable annuity capital may exceed the CTE98 level, under stressed conditions, we intend to allow such assets supporting our variable annuity contracts to range between a target floor level of CTE95 (the average of the worst five percent of a set of capital market scenarios over the life of the contracts) and CTE98.
+While total assets supporting our variable annuity capital may exceed the CTE98 level, under stressed conditions, we intend to allow such assets supporting our variable annuity contracts to range between a target floor level of CTE95 (the average of the worst five percent of a set of capital markets scenarios over the life of the contracts) and CTE98.

-On February 10, 2021, we authorized the repurchase of up to \$200 million of our common stock, which is in addition to the \$1.1 billion aggregate stock repurchase authorizations announced in February 2020, May 2019 and August 2018, and on August 2, 2021, we authorized the repurchase of up to an additional \$1.0 billion of common stock.
-Repurchases made under the February 10, 2021 and August 2, 2021 authorizations may be made through open market purchases, including pursuant to 10b5-1 plans or pursuant to accelerated stock repurchase plans, or through privately negotiated transactions, from time to time at management's discretion in accordance with applicable legal requirements.
+On August 2, 2021, we authorized the repurchase of up to \$1.0 billion of our common stock, which is in addition to the \$200 million repurchase authorization announced on February 10, 2021.
+Repurchases under the August 2, 2021 authorization may be made through open market purchases, including pursuant to 10b5-1 plans or pursuant to accelerated stock repurchase plans, or through privately negotiated transactions, from time to time at management's discretion in accordance with applicable legal requirements.
 Common stock repurchases are dependent upon several factors, including our capital position, liquidity, financial strength and credit ratings, general market conditions, the market price of our common stock compared to management's assessment of the stock's underlying value and applicable regulatory approvals, as well as other legal and accounting factors.